Leave a Message

 The Metro K Line, formerly the Crenshaw/LAX Line, has connected Leimert Park more directly to the rest of Los Angeles and drawn new interest from buyers.
 That interest has also raised real concerns about gentrification and displacement, and the community remains focused on preserving its cultural identity and the legacy of Black homeownership.

-If you are drawn to character, craftsmanship, and the neighborhoods where LA's history is written into the architecture, Debbie Pisaro would be glad to talk it through and share homes worth knowing about.
-Curious what your current home is worth?
-Request a valuation here.
+If you are drawn to character, craftsmanship, and the neighborhoods where LA's history is written into the architecture, Debbie Pisaro and her team would be glad to talk it through and share homes worth knowing about.

 DRE #01369110